bootdotdev/blog/content/news/bootdev-beat-2023-10.md

   - "https://www.raspberrypi.com"
 ---

-Happy All Hallow's Eve month.
+Happy All Hallow's Eve.
 I hope you enjoy this month's cover art.
 It might be my favorite so far.

 All the best, Lane